Central limit theorem for a birth-growth model with Poisson arrivals and random growth speed: Model and main results

 Recall that $\eta$ is a \emph{Poisson process} in $\XX$ with intensity measure $\mu$, being the product of the Lebesgue measure $\lambda$ on $\R^d$, a non-null locally finite measure $\theta$ on $\R_+$, and a probability measure $\nu$ on $\R_+$ with $\nu(\{0\})<1$.
 Note that $\eta$ is a simple random counting measure.
 The main goal of this paper is to find sufficient conditions for a Gaussian convergence of $F\equiv F(\eta)$ as defined at \eqref{eq:F}.
 The functional $F(\eta)$ is a region-stabilizing functional, in the sense of \cite{bha:mol2021}, and can be represented as $F(\eta)=\sum_{\bx \in \eta} \xi(\bx, \eta)$, where the score function $\xi$ is given by

+with the region of stabilization being $L_{x,t_x}$ when $\bx$ is an exposed point (See Section \ref{sec:proof-theor-refthm:b} for more details).
 As a convention, let $\xi(\bx,\sM)=0$ if $\sM=0$ or if $x\notin\sM$.
 Theorem~2.1 in \cite{bha:mol2021} yields ready-to-use bounds on the Wasserstein and Kolmogorov distances between $F$, suitably normalized, and a standard Gaussian random variable $N$ upon validating equation (2.1) and conditions (A1) and (A2) therein.
 We consistently follow the notation of \cite{bha:mol2021}.

 Now we are ready to state our main results.
 First, we list the necessary assumptions on our model.
 In the sequel, we drop $\lambda$ in Lebesgue integrals and simply write $\diff x$ instead of $\lambda(\diff x)$. \begin{enumerate}[(A)] \item The window $W$ is compact convex with nonempty interior. \item For all $x>0$,